 Question 2: What does regional cooperation mean to you?
 What are the opportunities for regional cooperation to support sustainable development in the Mekong- Lancang?

 As it stands now, it is government-to-government, and government-to-private sector.
 This cooperation is good.
 But cooperation with the people is not good.
 Some of the things discussed at the MRC are good.
 Here, at both the regional and international agendas, we can see where the people are.
 This is not the case with the LMC.
 The people should be prioritised for discussions on the mainstream dam projects.
 Many people do not understand the reports from the PNPCA process, because they come in English.
 And the reports can be very long.
 Some people do not even know what EIA is.
-And the consultations are very short.
+And the time for consultations are very short.

 We want more engaged regional cooperation so that people can react.
 Some people have resources, so they can react.
 The countries should align transparently, accountability and with consultation to address all actors equally.
 We want all actors to have a common mechanism and basin that includes all developer plans, dams and operations.